 - Verify R2 credentials are correct

-- Confirm endpoint URL format
+- Confirm endpoint URL format matches the pattern above

 - Check network connectivity